anewgithubname/Juzhen/README.md

 where ```T``` is the type of your matrix and add ```GPUMemoryDeleter md1;``` if you are using GPU computation.

 ## Known Issues
-1. GPU computation on Windows is ~2.5 time slower than on Linux.
-I am not sure the cause of this.
-2. GPU computation only supports single precision calculation.
+1. GPU computation only supports single precision calculation.
-3. Currently, Hadamard multiplication does not support in place transpose.
+2. Currently, Hadamard multiplication does not support in place transpose.
 ## Benchmark on some CPUs/GPUs
 Benchmark using MNIST example, time collected by the built-in profiling tool.